 The most common ashwagandha products are pills or powders.
 People who take capsules usually take them with meals, while a person can add the powder to drinks or baked foods.

 The dosage of ashwagandha in research examining its effects can vary.
 For example, one study investigating stress relief gave participants 240 mg of ashwagandha once a day.
-Another looked at muscle strength and recovery offered 300 mg of the herb twice a day.
+Another looked at muscle strength and recovery offered

 If a person is unsure of how much ashwagandha to take, they should consult the product instructions or speak to a healthcare professional.